consindo/jono.nz/source/_posts/samescale.md

 Not really!
 I did most of it in a morning.
 It was basically a matter of creating two [Mapbox](https://mapbox.com) maps, and syncing the events between them.

 The hardest part was syncing the zooms.
-Because of web mercator projection, the same zoom level at different latitiudes doesn't necessarily mean things will be the same scale.
+Because of Web Mercator projection, the same zoom level at different latitudes doesn't necessarily mean things will be the same scale.
 I spent (admittedly too much) time on coming up with an equation to translate the zoom levels between the two maps.
 If you're curious, here's the equation:

 > zoom2 = log<sub>2</sub>( |cos(lat2)| / |cos(lat1)| / 2<sup>zoom1</sup> )